Grzegorz Pajestka Workplace Social Courage Scale– psychometric evaluation of the tool and preliminary evidence of its validity

 Discussion

 The study confirmed the one-factor structure of the WSCS-PL scale, but its full version turned out to be a poor fit for the data.
 The factor loadings of the three items were lower than the cut-off point adopted in this study (.50).
-Removing these items significantly improved the model performance.
+Removing these items significantly improved model fit.
 In the shortened scale consisting of 8 items, the indicators included in the assessment met the criteria for good model fit adopted in the study.
 The exception was RMSEA, whose value turned out to be slightly higher than the adopted cut-off point.
 Taking into account the covariance of one pair of errors improved the fit of the entire model, including the RMSEA index, which had an acceptable value in this situation.
 In CFA, a model fit improvement procedure based on modification factors can be considered justified if items whose errors are correlated load the same factor, because the content similarity between these statements may be responsible for this correlation (Brown, 2015).
 Given the similarity between items 2 and 7 (both reprimanding co-workers), the use of this procedure can be considered justified.

 The items that were removed from the WSCS-PL scale are the items corresponding to those removed in the Italian version of the scale (Magnano et al., 2022).
 Although item 1 (Table 2) describes behavior that meets the definitional criteria of social courage, it may as well be interpreted as informing.
 A person who behaves in the manner described in item 1 may pursue their own goals rather than those of the organization, be extremely competitive, and strive for success at the expense of their co-workers.
-Polish study participants, like the Italians surveyed, are unlikely to consider such behavior to be brave.
+Polish study participants, like the Italians surveyed, are unlikely to consider such behavior to be courageous.
 The next two items removed (4 and 10, Table 2), as argued by Magnano et al. (2022) reflect the American work ethos, a particular willingness to sacrifice one’s good for the benefit of the organization, which is not typical of Italian workers.
 Based on the work of Weber (2011) on the influence of Protestant ethics on the development of capitalism, it can be assumed that a similar interpretation is also accurate in the case of Polish workers.
 The work ethic in Italy and Poland, as Catholic countries, is probably similar and at the same time different than in the USA, a country where the Protestant work ethic is dominant (Feldmann, 2007; Modrack, 2008).
 However, another explanation also seems plausible, based on one of the dimensions of culture proposed by Hofstede (2001).
 This dimension is uncertainty avoidance – both Poland and Italy, unlike the USA, rank high on this dimension (Hofstede Insights, 2021).
 It turns out that this dimension is related to how people behave when their social image is threatened (loss of face).
 In countries with high uncertainty avoidance, people are more sensitive to the reactions of others and are more afraid of losing face (Merkin, 2017).
 In response to a threat to their social image, they may react aggressively (Merkin, 2006).
 Therefore, this threat seems to be more costly for them than for people from cultures that rank low on the uncertainty avoidance dimension.
 The behaviors described in both excluded items, which concern the direct risk of losing face (I would look stupid, and others would think less of me), in countries with a high index of uncertainty avoidance do not have to be interpreted as examples of courage, but – for example, as a lack of honor (Szmajke, Bąk, Adamus, 2004).
 It should be noted, however, that two items (3 and 9, Table 2), which describe the situation of compromising one’s image, were characterized by relatively high factor loadings.
 This means that not every situation in which an actor faces a threat to his or her image is interpreted similarly.
-Whether the behavior will be considered a manifestation of courage depends on additional factors, but unfortunately, the results of this study do not allow us to answer the question of which ones.
+Whether the behavior will be considered a manifestation of courage depends on additional factors, but unfortunately, the results of this study do not allow to answer the question of which ones.
 One can only assume that admitting a mistake or being able to ask for help are situations in which the actor’s intentions seem clear – someone wants to correct their mistake or understand the task well so as not to make a mistake.
 It is more difficult to understand the intentions of a person who voluntarily undertakes a project with a chance of failure or speaks in public, even though for some reason he or she looks “dumb” in this situation.
 It may also be the case that in our culture, these situations are associated more with shame (which should be avoided) than fear or anxiety, which is a reaction to a challenge, and overcoming which can be a manifestation of courage in itself (Norton, Weiss, 2009).
-It follows that the type of emotions experienced would be the factor that would differentiate brave behavior from other risk-taking behaviors.
+It follows that the type of emotions experienced would be the factor that would differentiate courageous behavior from other risk-taking behaviors.
 Courageous behavior, from the actor’s perspective (though not necessarily from the observer’s perspective, cf. Rate et al., 2007), involves acting despite experiencing fear or anxiety, rather than shame or guilt.
 I believe this hypothesis is worth verifying in further research.

 The obtained results allow us to conclude about the measurement equivalence of the tool for the groups distinguished in the study, differing in gender and age.
-The full equivalence of the WSCS-PL scale at the configurable, metric, and scalar levels means that social courage measured by this scale is understood similarly regardless of the gender and age of the study participants.
+The full equivalence of the WSCS-PL scale at the construct, metric, and scalar levels means that social courage measured by this scale is understood similarly regardless of the gender and age of the study participants.
 The WSCS-PL also turned out to have satisfactory internal consistency measured by Cronbach’s α coefficient.
 To sum up, the psychometric properties of the scale in its shortened, 8-item version turned out to be satisfactory.
 The next step was to test the validity of the scale.

 Study 2: criterion, convergent, and discriminant validity of the WSCS-PL scale